 Factory Visit Checklist for Suppliers in Türkiye is written for a buyer visiting or remotely auditing a Turkish supplier.
 It treats factory visit checklist as a working buyer decision, not as a generic country overview.
 The useful question is whether the buyer can move from interest to evidence, from evidence to comparison, and from comparison to a documented go/no-go decision.

-For Supplier Verification and Compliance, the article focuses on supplier evidence, visit discipline, sanctions screening and fraud red flags.
+For Supplier Verification and Compliance, Factory Visit Checklist for Suppliers in Türkiye focuses on supplier evidence, visit discipline, sanctions screening and fraud red flags.
 That matters because sourcing from Türkiye often moves quickly: suppliers answer fast, samples can look convincing, and commercial pressure arrives before the buyer file is ready.
 A stronger file slows only the weak assumptions; it lets good suppliers respond more clearly.

-The adjacent checks Turkish Supplier Evidence Pack: What Buyers Should Request, Fraud, Sanctions and Red Flags When Sourcing from Türkiye and Sourcing Strategy from Türkiye: How to Write a Buyer Brief are included because this decision rarely stands alone.
+For Factory Visit Checklist for Suppliers in Türkiye, the adjacent checks Turkish Supplier Evidence Pack: What Buyers Should Request, Fraud, Sanctions and Red Flags When Sourcing from Türkiye and Supplier Identity and Bank Detail Verification in Türkiye are included because this decision rarely stands alone.
 A sourcing file usually touches specification, quality evidence, logistics, documentation and supplier verification at the same time.

 Turn the sample or technical promise into acceptance criteria